|Height:||275.00 ft||(83.80 m)||Elevation:||6,540 ft (1,993 m)||GPS Latitude:||36.55257|

 Drive: Tunnel Log is 271 mi (436 km) southeast of San Francisco near Fresno.

 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North toward Bakersfield.
 Drive north 97 mi (156 km) on California State Route 99 and transfer to California State Route 198 East toward Visalia.
-Drive east 60 mi (96 km) on California State Route 198 (Generals Highway) and turn right onto Crescent Meadow Road.
+Drive east 60 mi (96 km) on California State Route 198 (Generals Highway), past Four Guardsmen, and turn right onto Crescent Meadow Road.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
 Drive east 56 mi (90 km) on California State Route 180, and turn right onto California State Route 198 West.
 Drive south 29 mi (47 km) on California State Route 198 (Generals Highway) and turn left onto Crescent Meadow Road.